On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Experiments

 \section{Experiments}

-In our empirical evaluation, we first assess the performance of DiME on standard multi-objective RL problems (\sref{sec:exp_morl}).
-Then we investigate the application of DiME in two case studies: offline RL (\sref{sec:exp_offlinerl}) and kickstarting (\sref{sec:exp_kickstarting}).
-In the case studies, we aim to compare DiME to the standard approach of optimizing for a linear scalarization of the objectives.
-For hyperparameter and implementation details, please refer to the appendix.
+We first investigate how DiME performs on standard MORL tasks, compared to LS (\sref{sec:exp_morl}).
+Since our focus is on applying MORL for general challenges in RL, we do not consider MORL algorithms that cannot be applied to offline RL.
+Then we investigate the application of DiME in two case studies, offline RL (\sref{sec:exp_offlinerl}) and finetuning (\sref{sec:exp_kickstarting}), where our aim is to evaluate whether replacing LS with DiME leads to better-performing algorithms.
+Implementation details are in Appendix~\ref{app:implementation}.